-The Knee Arthroplasty measure includes the cost of follow-up services and those that result as a consequence of care, such as preventable complications, using a service assignment algorithm.
+The Screening/Surveillance Colonoscopy measure includes the cost of follow-up services and those that result as a consequence of care, such as preventable complications, using a service assignment algorithm.

-Grouping methodology and assignment algorithm: The Knee Arthroplasty cost measure evaluates resource use through the unit of episodes of care.
-The cost measure episodes are constructed by including select Medicare Part A and Part B claims (assigned services) which occur during the episode window, defined as 30 days prior to the episode trigger and 90 days after the trigger.
-The episode triggers and assigned services are contained in the Measure Codes List file (see Section S.1. for details), along with risk adjustors, sub-groups, and exclusions.
+Grouping methodology and assignment algorithm: Screening/Surveillance Colonoscopy cost measure evaluates resource use through the unit of episodes of care.
+The cost measure episodes are constructed by including select Medicare Part A and Part B claims (assigned services) which occur during the episode window, defined as from the day of the episode trigger to 14 days after the trigger.
+The episode trigger and assigned services are contained in the Measure Codes List file (see Section S.1. for details), along with risk adjustors, sub-groups, and exclusions.